deval245/veridex/README.md

 VERIDEX Research License - See [LICENSE](LICENSE)

 **Note**: This repository provides high-level, conceptual reference code for academic review only.
-Training derivative models, reproducing results, commercial use, redistributing model weights, and releasing modified versions are strictly prohibited without written permission.
+Non-commercial academic research training is permitted for reproducibility.
+Commercial use, redistributing model weights, and releasing modified versions are strictly prohibited without written permission.

 ---